Two weeks of timeless romance in Rome, the Amalfi Coast, Florence, Tuscany and Venice

 Ca’ Maria Adele can organise tailored tours in and around the city, the Royal Palace a short gondola ride away from the hotel’s own water entrance.
 Being in Dorsoduro, the Peggy Guggenheim Museum, Punta della Dogana and the Magazzini del Sale are a short stroll away.

-Visit Venice’s most famous islands, Murano, Burano and Torcello, and learn about their importance in history and trade.
-Your first stop will be in Murano, world-famous since the 1200s for the art of glassmaking, where you'll visit one of Venice’s most important glass factories and have a private show of how the intricate glasswork is made, as well as a tour of the showroom to spot works of great glass masters like Signoretto.
+Visit Venice’s most famous islands, Murano, Burano and Torcello.
+Your first stop will be Murano, world-famous since the 1200s for the art of glassmaking, where you’ll visit one of Venice’s most important glass factories for a private show.
+Burano is known for its brightly coloured houses and lace school.
+The last stop is Torcello, the first inhabited island in the lagoon, where you’ll see its beautiful cathedral with magnificent mosaics dating back to the 1100s.

 Venissa Ristorante is nestled in the island of Mazzorba, a 30-minute boat ride from the centre of Venice.
 Surrounded by vineyards and the lagoon, it doesn't get much more idyllic than this.
 Choose to dine at the Michelin-starred restaurant or the osteria - the menus at both are inspired by the fishermen of Burano and the vegetable gardens of the estate.
 There is also an exceptional wine list with lots of labels from the local area.
 For something really special, you can dine at a private table surrounded by the vines.